20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 ## Geodesics: the less basics

 A geodesic has two properties: a position $x^\mu$, and a velocity $v^\mu$.
-In normal every day life, velocity is defined as the rate of change of position with respect to some parameter, normally time.
-In general relativity, we have several concepts of time that we could use
+Velocity is defined as the rate of change of position $dx^\mu$ with respect to some parameter $ds$, giving $\frac{dx^\mu}{ds}$.
+We have a choice of several parameters we could use:

-1. The concept of time given to us by our coordinate system, which is completely arbitrary and has no meaning
+1. The concept of time given to us by our coordinate system, which is completely arbitrary and has no meaning, often called $dt$
 2. The concept of time as experienced by an observer (including particles), called proper time, $d\tau$
-3. An even more completely arbitrary concept of time that has no meaning
+3. A fairly arbitrary concept of 'time' that has no meaning, called $ds$, that represents how far we're moving along our curve

-No observer can move at the speed of light, so 2. is [right out](https://www.youtube.com/watch?v=xOrgLj9lOwk) for lightlike geodesics, though works well for timelike geodesics.
-1. Is dependent on our coordinate system and is hard to apply generally (not every coordinate system has a time coordinate), so in general we will always be using 3 for light.
+No observer can move at the speed of light, so [~~5~~](https://www.youtube.com/watch?v=xOrgLj9lOwk) 2. is right out for lightlike geodesics, though works well for timelike geodesics.
+1. Is dependent on our coordinate system and is hard to apply generally (not every coordinate system has a time coordinate), and we have to modify our geodesic equationas well - so in general we will always be using 3 for light

-This makes our velocity: $v^\mu = \frac{dx^\mu}{ds}$. $ds$ is known as an affine parameter, and represents a parameterisation of our curve/geodesic.
+This makes our velocity: $v^\mu = \frac{dx^\mu}{ds}$ - which we already knew, but now we know what $ds$ means - which in this case is not all that much.
+The specific $ds$ we use is known as the affine parameter, and represents a parameterisation of our curve/geodesic.
 The geodesic equation that we will see below is adapted for this parameterisation

 ## Integrating the geodesic equation

 We're going to solve one of our major components now: We've already briefly seen the geodesic equation[^wikigeodesic], which looks like this:

 $$ a^\mu = -\Gamma^\mu_{\alpha\beta} v^\alpha v^\beta $$